anilkishore/NYCSchools/README.md

 #### App functionality
 1. Shows list of NYC High Schools sourced from network API
-2. On selecting a schoo, in a separate screen show all the SAT scores, including contact info and other details
+2. On selecting a school, in a separate screen show SAT scores for the school.

-#### Tech
+3. Also includes contact info, email and phone that are clickable.

 #### Architecture components and corresponding code structure